nueverest/blowdrycss/README.md

 Tool used to quickly auto-generate DRY CSS from encoded classes found in *.html, *.aspx, *.ascx, or *.master files.
 Add your own file extensions under `filehandler.py: FileFinder.file_types`.

+### Definitions
+> DRY stands for Don't Repeat Yourself.
+> CSS stands for Cascading Style Sheets.

+##### Why the name blowdrycss?
+Inspiration for the name came from the blow dryer.
+Blow dryers rapidly dry and style hair.

+`blowdrycss` is used to rapidly style HTML and generate DRY CSS files.

 ### Example Usage in HTML Tags:
 ```html
 <div class="text-align-center margin-top-30">